setembro 01, 2020

-- then, below each step, place all the information that you collect during your research: their purpose, their state of mind, the information sought or the task to be accomplished, the channels used and the contexts of use, the employees of your organization with whom they come into contact, etc.
+- place all the information that you collect during your research: their purpose, their state of mind, the information sought or the task to be accomplished, the channels used and the contexts of use, the employees of your organization with whom they come into contact, etc.

 Whenever your customers come into contact with your company, analyze what is going well and what is appreciated - which can therefore be reinforced - and what is less appreciated, or which no longer works in the current context - which therefore needs to be improved or completely revised.